 \section{Possible explanations for the ETVs in PCEBs}

 The LTTE concept faces challenges not only in terms of dynamical models for hypothetical planetary systems but also with respect to optimization techniques and phenomena inherent in the binary.
-Specifically, the main datasets used for ETV analyses, eclipse timings, originate from diverse sources and methods, involving various software packages and algorithms and they are often accompanied by underestimated errors \citep{2012AN....333..754P}.
+Specifically, the main datasets used for ETV analyses (i.e., eclipse timings) originate from diverse sources and methods, involve various software packages and algorithms, and are often accompanied by underestimated errors \citep{2012AN....333..754P}.